 - The pricing structure can be confusing

-With Digital Memories, scanning services are offered for a broad range of customers ranging from people looking to digitise their old photo albums to those with an extensive collection of VHS tapes they wish to convert.
+With Digital Memories, scanning services are offered for a broad range of customers ranging from people looking to digitise old photo albums to those with an extensive collection of VHS tapes they wish to convert.

 Beyond simply converting old media into digital formats, Digital Memories also offers a selection of clear-up and restoration services to enhance your old photos to ensure the best possible reproduction.